 - 2. I am a graduate of the University of Montana and received a Bachelor of Arts degree in Geology in 1996. - 3.
 I am a: - Licensed Professional Geologist in the State of Wyoming (PG-3719) - Registered Professional Geologist in the State of Idaho (PGL-1414) - Registered Member in good standing of the Society for Mining, Metallurgy, and Exploration, Inc. (4168244RM) - 4.
 I have worked as a geologist for over 20 years since graduation from the University of Montana, as an employee of various engineering and consulting firms and the U.S.D.A.
 Forest Service.
-I have more than 10 collective years of experience directly related to mining and or economic and saleable minerals exploration and resource development, including geotechnical exploration, geologic analysis and interpretation, resource evaluation, and technical reporting. - I have read the definition of "qualified person" set out in National Instrument 43-101 ("NI 43-101") and certify that by reason of my education, affiliation with a professional association (as defined in NI 43-101) and past relevant work experience, I fulfill the requirements to be a "qualified person" for the purposes of NI 43-101. - I am responsible for the preparation of the report titled "National Instrument 43-101 Technical Report, Geology and Exploration at the Gold Basin Project, Mohave County, Arizona, USA", dated February 25, 2021 with an effective date of February 5, 2021, with specific responsibility for Sections 1 through 9 and 15 through 19 of this report. - 7.
-I have had no prior involvement with the property that is the subject of this Technical Report. - 8.
+I have more than 10 collective years of experience directly related to mining and or economic and saleable minerals exploration and resource development, including geotechnical exploration, geologic analysis and interpretation, resource evaluation, and technical reporting. - 5.
+I have read the definition of "qualified person" set out in National Instrument 43-101 ("NI 43-101") and certify that by reason of my education, affiliation with a professional association (as defined in NI 43-101) and past relevant work experience, I fulfill the requirements to be a "qualified person" for the purposes of NI 43-101. - 6.
+I am responsible for the preparation of the report titled "National Instrument 43-101 Technical Report, Geology and Exploration at the Gold Basin Project, Mohave County, Arizona, USA", dated November 30, 2021 with an effective date of September 1, 2021, with specific responsibility for Sections 1 through 9 and 15 through 19 of this report. - 7.
+I personally inspected the property on January 5 and 6, 2021, and I was previously involved with the property during preparation of a previous Technical Report dated February 5, 2021. - 8.
 As of the date of this certificate and as of the effective date of the Technical Report, to the best of my knowledge, information and belief, the Technical Report contains all scientific and technical information required to be disclosed to make the report not misleading. - 9.
-I am independent of the issuer and property applying all of the tests in section 1.5 of NI 43-101. - 10.
-I have read NI 43-101 and Form 43-101F1, and the Technical Report has been prepared in compliance with that instrument and form.
+I am independent of the issuer, vendor, and property applying all of the tests in section 1.5 of NI 43-101. - 10.
+I have read National Instrument 43-101 and Form 43-101F1, and the Technical Report has been prepared in compliance with that instrument and form.

-Dated this 25th day of February 2021
+Dated this 30th day of November 2021